NuTyX/packages-x86_64/README.md

     # bash scripts/base-extra -a

-#### 12. If you want to build the 'console-extra' collection from the sources, add the proper line in top of the cards.conf file like this:
+#### 12. If you want to build the 'cli-extra' collection from the sources, add the proper line in top of the cards.conf file like this:

-    dir /houaphan/console-extra
+    dir /houaphan/cli-extra

- then you are ready to compile the 'console-extra' collection
+ then you are ready to compile the 'cli-extra' collection

     # cd /root/extra
-    # bash scripts/console-extra -s
+    # bash scripts/cli-extra -s
-    # bash scripts/console-extra -a
+    # bash scripts/cli-extra -a

-#### 13. If you want to build the 'graphic-extra' collection from the sources, repeat step 12 but for the 'graphic-extra' collection
+#### 13. If you want to build the 'gui-extra' collection from the sources, repeat step 12 but for the 'graphic-extra' collection

 Have fun :)